bravo1goingdark/blipmq/docs/DEVELOPER_GUIDE.md

 ### WAL

-- The WAL is provided by `blipmq_wal::WriteAheadLog`:
+- The WAL is provided by `wal::WriteAheadLog`:
   - Wraps a `WalInner` inside `tokio::sync::Mutex`.
   - Ensures:
     - Sequential appends.